-1. Undergraduate papers are to be up to 20 pages/11 pt font; graduate papers are to be up to 25 pages, 11 pt font.
+1. Undergraduate papers are to be up to 20 pages/11 pt font; graduate papers are to be up to 25 pages/11 pt font.

-2. I will be asking each student to provide me with two short lists - (i) one of their top three preferences of protest actors, (ii) the other of their top three preferences of (ii) country focus.
-Please hand these in, at the latest, by the beginning of the fourth class (October 4th).
+2. By Wednesday, September 26th, I want all student to provide me with a list of their three top choices for their essay topic.
+Each choice should include two things: a country of focus, and a political actor (protest actor, social movement, social class, etc) OR a regime actor resisting protest actors).
 I will then assign topics - hopefully, your top choices! - and draw up a seminar roster.
 Graduate students should be prepared to present their seminars early in the process, even if their research papers are only in embryonic form.